Are you Big Blue? Probably not, however, you may not have known that Utah State's mascot has some deep history.

-Originally Big Blue was a real white bull painted blue before home football game.
-Because of the damage done to the football field Big Blue was discontinued.
+Originally Big Blue was a real white bull painted blue before each game.
+When the Spectrum was first built, however, there was concern that Big Blue would scuff up the new basketball court, so Big Blue was donned with red rubber boots.
+This was a disaster.
+Because of the damage done to the football field and the basketball court Big Blue was discontinued.

 In 1987 Big Blue got a second life when Student Athletics Vice President John Mortensen decided that Utah State should still have a mascot and spent $750 on a costume for Big Blue.
 The costume was somewhat of a disappointment because it was royal blue, not navy, had real animal horns, and was not easy to move around in.